-With a commitment to a well-rounded program of hands-on and educational experience, the General Surgery Residency Program includes protected education time for weekly M&M and Basic Science Pathophysiology lectures, as well as monthly programs, i.e. Grand Rounds, Journal Club and Simulation opportunities occur throughout the year.
+With a commitment to a well-rounded program of hands-on experience, the General Surgery Residency Program includes protected time for weekly M&M, Basic Science Pathophysiology lectures, and simulation.
+Additional program didactics include Grand Rounds, Trauma Research meeting, Trauma Improvement Committee Meeting, and Journal Club.

 Fundamentals of Surgical Skills Lab:

 - Comprehensive surgical techniques are taught in the intern year (as appropriate for level of training)

 - Laparoscopic fundamentals with laparoscopic trainers